Haman History, Family Crest & Coats of Arms

 These estates were passed down to Haimon de Crévequer (died 1208) who had one son Robert Haimon.
 The latter joined the confederacy of Barons against Henry III., and as a consequence lost all his estates.

 Later, West-Acre in Norfolk was home to a branch of the family.
 "It is the property of A. Hamond, Esq., whose seat here, High House, is a handsome mansion in the Italian style, finely situated in a well-wooded park.
 The church is partly in the early and partly in the later English style, with a square embattled tower, and contains the mausoleum of the Hamond family, and many beautiful monuments to several of its members."

-Important Dates for the Haman family
+Early History of the Haman family

 This web page shows only a small excerpt of our Haman research.
 Another 136 words (10 lines of text) covering the years 1209, 1647, 1579, 1600, 1658, 1605, 1660, 1630, 1681, 1672, 1716, 1621, 1654, 1665 and are included under the topic Early Haman History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Haman has been recorded under many different variations, including Hammond, Hammon, Hammons, Hamon, Hamond and others.

 Early Notables of the Haman family (pre 1700)